gg94/secappdev-calendar-management/README.md

 ### Requirements

 This script is written in Python 3.
-Requirements can be installed by usign `pip` with `pip install -r requirements.txt`
+Requirements can be installed by using `pip` with `pip install -r requirements.txt`

 ### Usage